Towards Efficient Medical Reasoning with Minimal Fine-Tuning Data: Related Work

 \section{Related Work}

-\paragraph{Medical Reasoning Dataset Construction.} The construction of high-quality medical reasoning datasets is a central focus of recent research, with methodologies largely divided into two distinct paradigms.
-The predominant approach involves the creation of large-scale datasets, either through synthetic data generation using powerful foundation models like GPT-4o within multi-agent verification pipelines (e.g., UltraMedical \cite{ultramedical}, ReasonMed \cite{reasonmed}), or by leveraging medical knowledge graphs and multi-stage training procedures to embed deep clinical validity and complex reasoning pathways (e.g., MedReason \cite{medreason}, FineMedLM-o1 \cite{finemedlm}, HuatuoGPT-o1 \cite{huatuogpto1}).
+\paragraph{Medical Reasoning Dataset Construction.} The construction of high-quality medical reasoning datasets has emerged as a central focus, with methodologies divided into two distinct paradigms.
+The predominant approach involves creating large-scale datasets through synthetic data generation using powerful foundation models like GPT-4o within multi-agent verification pipelines (e.g., UltraMedical \cite{ultramedical}, ReasonMed \cite{reasonmed}), or by leveraging medical knowledge graphs and multi-stage training procedures to embed clinical validity and complex reasoning pathways (e.g., MedReason \cite{medreason}, FineMedLM-o1 \cite{finemedlm}, HuatuoGPT-o1 \cite{huatuogpto1}).
 Despite driving recent progress, large synthetic datasets remain costly and labor-intensive to curate consistently.
-In contrast, a compelling line of research \cite{m1, lima, limo} posits that for base models already endowed with extensive domain knowledge, complex reasoning capabilities can be effectively elicited with a remarkably small set of high-quality examples.
-Inspired by this \textit{less is more} premise, our work investigates the feasibility of data-efficient fine-tuning for medical reasoning.
-We demonstrate that by strategically selecting a small subset from existing medical SFT datasets, it is possible to achieve performance that is comparable or even superior to full-dataset fine-tuning. \paragraph{Medical Reasoning Benchmarking.} Rigorous evaluation methodology is paramount for advancing medical reasoning models.
+In contrast, a compelling line of research \cite{m1, lima, limo} posits that for base models with extensive domain knowledge, complex reasoning capabilities can be effectively elicited with remarkably few high-quality examples.
+Inspired by this \textit{less is more} premise, our work investigates data-efficient fine-tuning for medical reasoning.
+We demonstrate that strategically selecting a small subset from existing medical SFT datasets can achieve performance comparable or even superior to full-dataset fine-tuning. \paragraph{Medical Reasoning Benchmarking.} Rigorous evaluation methodology is paramount for advancing medical reasoning models.
 The assessment landscape has evolved from factual recall to sophisticated clinical analysis.
 Foundational benchmarks consist of multiple-choice question-answering datasets such as MedQA \cite{medqa}, MedMCQA \cite{medmcqa}, and the medical portions of MMLU-Pro \cite{mmlupro}, which gauge base medical knowledge.
 As state-of-the-art model performance on these knowledge-intensive tasks approaches saturation, the community has recognized the need for more challenging assessments.
 Consequently, a new wave of benchmarks has emerged to probe deeper cognitive abilities, including datasets grounded in complex clinical case analysis like MedBullets \cite{medbullets} and MedXpertQA \cite{medxpertqa}, which require synthesizing patient data and forming differential diagnoses.
 Expert-level challenges such as HLE \cite{hle} further assess complex, cross-domain reasoning.
 Our evaluation suite of nine distinct benchmarks is designed to provide a holistic assessment, examining capabilities from fundamental knowledge recall to sophisticated clinical reasoning.